Benchill tram stop

 Benchill is a Manchester Metrolink tram stop in Wythenshawe, Manchester.
 It is on the Airport Line and in fare zone 4.
-This station was opened on 3 November 2014 with the rest of the Airport Line extension.
-This station has step-free access.
+This stop was opened on 3 November 2014 as part of Phase 3b of the network's expansion and has step-free access.

-The stop is located at street-level with the platforms parallel to Brownley Road and the tracks running alongside the road.
+The stop is located at street-level with the platforms parallel to Brownley Road and the tracks running alongside the road as far south as Crossacres, the next stop.
 It is also near to the Benchill Medical Practice (Brownley Green Medical Centre) and the Wythenshawe campus for The Manchester College.